cabforum/cabforum.org/content/posts/2026/2026-09-03-ballot-sc104/index.md

 tags:
 - Ballot
 - Server Certificates
-title: 'Ballot SC104: Set presence of AIA extension to SHOULD for Subscriber Certificates
+title: 'Ballot SC104: Set presence of AIA extension to SHOULD for Subscriber Certificates'
 type: post
 ---